Online Fraud Protection – What is it?

-- Data theft for financial gain, typically user data, that leaves organizations with the liability costs (credit monitoring, fines, reputation loss, stock price decline, etc.)
+- Data theft for financial gain typically gleaned from your user’s records, that leaves organizations with the liability costs (credit monitoring, fines, reputation loss, stock price decline, etc.).
+This also includes fraud rings who insert users into your system for financial gain.

 - Having your enterprise hacked for direct theft.
-These criminals enter your enterprise network and steal valuable information that can be used for ransomware, emptying bank accounts and more.
+These criminals enter your enterprise network (usually through a weak password related hack) and steal valuable information that can be used for ransomware, reselling of IP, emptying bank accounts and more.

 Let’s look at scenarios in different sectors to understand the impact.

-Online learning environments are a criminal paradise.
+Online learning environments is a criminal paradise.
 The learning management system’s virtual nature makes it highly vulnerable to direct theft.
-The most common crime is students (real and fictitious) who engage in student financial aid fraud – estimated to be up to 4% of all the FSA your institution dispenses.
+The most common crime is students (real and fictitious) who engage in student financial aid fraud – estimated to be up to 8.12% of all the FSA your institution dispenses.
 To put this in perspective, say your school disburses $50M in FSA annually.
-The feds suggest 4% of that is “improperly paid.”
-Using this math it means $2,000,000 has to be paid back to the Dept. of Education and the school is left to try and collect these monies from the student.
+The feds suggest 8.12% of that is “improperly paid.”
+Using this math, it means up to $4,000,000+ must be paid back to the Dept. of Education for students who don’t complete…and the school is left to try and collect these monies from the student.
 Good luck.

 Bad actors seek the data you hold on all your clients/users.
 Online fraud protection is critical.
 Data breaches are commonplace and costly; we read about them every day.
 External threats from various hackings and internal threats from vendors and employees are the main reasons why breaches occur.